mabotkin/discord-plays-pokemon/README.md

 You will first need to create a Discord bot on the [Discord Developer portal](discord.com/developers), and give it permissions to read text channels.
 Then, invite the created bot to your server, and record the token.

+- `ACTION_INTERVAL` Number of milliseconds between queued actions.
 - `ANONYMOUS_MODE` When set to `1`, web interface will not display Discord usernames in the input log.
 - `DISCORD_ADMIN_IDS` Provide a string containing the user IDs of all users you would like to have admin access.
 - `DISCORD_CHANNEL_ID` Provide the channel ID of the Discord text channel where inputs will be read from.
 - `DISCORD_GUILD_ID` Provide the server ID on which the bot will listen.
 - `DISCORD_TOKEN` Provide the bot token from above.
 - `FRAMERATE` The number of frames that the server sends to each client per second.
 Does not control the emulator built-in framerate.
 Setting this above 15 may cause issues.
+- `MAX_ACTIONS_QUEUED` Maximum number of actions that can be queued to be sent to the emulator.
+- `MAX_REPEAT` Maximum number of actions that can be simultaneously in the queue from one sender.
 - `PORT` The port on which to run the web application.
 - `ROM_NAME` The filename of the ROM to run.
 - `SAVE_DIR` The name of the directory where the savegames will be made.